Tampa Bay Downs: History

 Before the 2007-2008 race meet began, Tampa Bay Downs underwent several renovations, including the installation of the Grandstand elevator; the all-new Silks Poker Room, located on the third floor of the Grandstand; and the Party Suite, adjacent to the Silks Poker Room, which was also updated with new flat-screen TVs installed.
 The Legends Bar, which includes a museum-quality exhibition of famed Thoroughbred Seabiscuit, became the newest feature of the Legends Bar on the second floor of the Grandstand.
 Horsemen enjoyed improvements to the Paddock area, with all-new stalls in the saddling barn ensuring the safety and comfort of horses and their connections.
 Other facility upgrades at the Oldsmar oval include a refurbished Racing Office on the backstretch, as well as a renovated track kitchen.

 Average daily wagering handle during the 2010–11, 90-day meeting was a record $4,572,074, an increase of 9.2 percent from the previous season.
 The average field size of 9.11 horses per race was among the highest in the country and was aided by an increase in the number of turf races, from 205 to 243.
 Average daily attendance was 3,195.
 The 31st running of the Tampa Bay Derby on March 12 attracted a record all-source wagering handle of $10,949,948, which included $876,063 wagered on track.

 In 2022 Tampa Bay Downs continued to have a successful race meet and averaged $488,998 in handle per race.
 In 2023 Florida Gov. Ron DeSantis signed a bill raising purses for Florida Bred horses at Tampa Bay Downs and Gulfstream Park.

 Prior to the 2011–2012 meeting, Tampa Bay Downs began a green initiative to eventually result in a net-zero impact on the environment.
 Other improvements included a CREE LED lighting system in the clubhouse and grandstand and the installation of a Gaco Sil S-20 Cool Roof coating system.

 The 2024 edition of the Tampa Bay Derby was run for purse money only with no betting after problems from telecommunications supplier Lumen Technologies affected tote provider AmTote, leaving Tampa Bay Downs and several other tracks around the country unable to process wagers.

+In April 2026, Tampa Bay Downs hosted a meet-up for fans of Umamusume: Pretty Derby, a franchise about girls personifying mainly Japanese racehorses.
+This also included the first cosplay races in North America after such events had occurred in Japan, Thailand, Malaysia, Indonesia and Peru.